JetBrains/intellij-sdk-docs/topics/appendix/api_internal/api_internal.md

 ## Exceptions

-The API listed in this table is currently (or was previously) marked with `@ApiStatus.Internal`, but its status has changed in the meantime (or will change).
+The API listed in this table is currently (or was previously) marked with `ApiStatus.@Internal`, but its status has changed in the meantime (or will change).
 Therefore, any reported violations can be disregarded.

 | Internal API                                                                                                                                         | Note                                            |